Hours commencing January 2023

 Contact us if you cannot afford our rates

-Cupping therapy is an adjunct technique in which a local suction is created on the skin with the application of heated cups.
+Cupping therapy is an adjunct technique in which a local suction is created on the skin with the application of silicone cups.
 A provider places cups on your back, stomach, arms, legs or other parts of your body.
 Inside the cup, a vacuum or suction force pulls skin upward.

 Ideal for chronically tight muscles, it helps to loosen layers of connective tissue (fascia) and relieves swelling, pain and tension.
 It is a great compliment to our Community Acupuncture service!
 Cupping Therapy at H&H is performed by a Registered Acupuncturist (R.Ac.) or Practitioner of Traditional Chinese Medicine (R.TCMP.).